faceleg/Cocoa-Categories/README.md

 # Cocoa Categories
 A collection of Cocoa categories I've found useful.

+For the most recent license, see [Cocoa Categories License](http://pagesofinterest.net/license/).

 ## NSString+Size
 Adds `- (NSSize) sizeWithWidth:(float)width andFont:(NSFont *)font;` method to NSStrings.
 Returns the width and height of a box that would contain the rendered string with the given width & font.